Burchell Wickwire Bryson LLP is accepting applications to fill articled clerk positions for the 2024-2025 and 2025-2026 articling years.

 We augment our articled clerks' training with in-house seminars designed to highlight specific legal issues or developing trends.
 We strive to expose not only our articled clerks but all of our lawyers to ongoing professional development and sharing of expertise within the office.

 With experience comes greater autonomy.
 As the articling year develops we encourage our lawyers to find opportunities for clerks to work directly with clients, and experience has shown that this is often the case indeed.

-	Burchell Wickwire Bryson LLP respects the significant burden faced by articled clerks preparing for and completing the various components of the bar admission process.
-We facilitate time away from the office as necessary, and do what we can to ease the stress of bar admission.
+Burchell Wickwire Bryson LLP respects the significant burden faced by articled clerks in participating in and completing all work assignments associated with the bar admission course.
+We do what can to ease the stress accompanying this aspect of bar admission.
 Above all, we recognize our articled clerks' success as our success.

 If you feel that private practice and Burchell Wickwire Bryson LLP may be the right fit for you, we welcome your application.

 Applicants from equity-deserving groups are welcomed to self-identify throughout our application process.
 Applicants have the right to request accommodation during our recruitment process.
 Applicants selected for an interview who require accommodation are encouraged to speak with a member of our team to discuss how we can support them through the process.